 It’s also essential to use sunscreen when using chemical exfoliants as they can make the skin more sensitive to the sun.

 Hydration is essential for maintaining healthy, youthful skin.
-Teenage skin can be prone to oiliness, which can make it difficult to maintain proper hydration levels.
+Teen girls skin can be prone to oiliness, which can make it difficult to maintain proper hydration levels.
 However, it’s important to remember that oil and hydration are two separate things.
 The skin can be oily and dehydrated at the same time.

 To keep the skin hydrated, it’s important to use products that contain ingredients such as hyaluronic acid, glycerin, and aloe vera.
 These ingredients can help to attract and retain moisture in the skin.